 It is recommended that full time students take 24 credits per session and part time students take less than 18 credits per session.

 All applicants are assessed individually based on relevant tertiary qualifications and/or evidence of learning outcomes demonstrated through appropriate work experience.
 If you have a recent tertiary qualification in IT, engineering, or a related field, you may be eligible for up to 24 credit points that cover the basics you already know.
 Unfortunately credit cannot be applied to combined degrees.

 How are applications assessed?

 Each application is assessed individually.
-Your previous education (if applicable) and work experience are taken into consideration.
-You will need to attach a current CV and personal statement with your application.
+Your Bachelor Degree, as well as work experience, are taken into consideration including other admission requirements.
+If in doubt, attach a current CV and personal statement with your application.